Garrakx/Custom-Regions/README.md

 	* `loadOrder`: It determines (relatively to other packs) the order in which this region pack will be loaded.
 You should only change it if you know what are you doing, or if you are having incompatibilities.
 **WARNING: Making any modifications to any of this two fields (as well as installing or uninstalling new regions) will corrupt your save, and you will have to reset progress from the game's options menu**.
 [More info](#corrupted)

-6) If you go to the config screen aka CRS pack overview, you can see the order in which pack are loaded and if they are enabled (disabled regions will appear with a dark thumbnail, in red, and a "disabled" label).
+5) If you go to the config screen aka CRS pack overview, you can see the order in which pack are loaded and if they are enabled (disabled regions will appear with a dark thumbnail, in red, and a "disabled" label).

+##### HELP MY GAME BROKE!
+If something went wrong, try these steps:
+* If you have installed several region packs, you might be missing a Compatibility Patch.
+You can navigate to the `CustomResources` folders and inside each region pack you might find a README with more instructions.
+* If you are savvy enough, you can try opening `customWorldLog.txt` (next to the game .exe).
+It is verbose enough you can try understanding what went wrong.
+* If you need assistance, joing the official Rain World server (click [here](https://www.discord.gg/rainworld)) and ping @garrakx in `#modding-support`.
+You will need `customWorldLog.txt` and `exceptionLog.txt`, both located next to the game executable (Default path: `C:\Program Files (x86)\Steam\steamapps\common\Rain World`)

 ***
 ### <a name="index3"></a>Uninstalling a Region Pack (two options, pick one)